 After receiving administrative approval, the researcher scheduled a pilot test to evaluate the reliability and validity of the survey instruments developed to measure institutional politics and educational authenticity.
 The pilot testing included an explanation of the study’s purpose and clear instructions for completing the questionnaire.
 Based on the feedback from the pilot participants, appropriate revisions were made to improve the instrument’s clarity and alignment with the study's objectives.

-Once the instruments were finalized, the validated questionnaires were distributed to all identified teacher-respondents using Slovin’s formula to determine the sample size from the population.
-Participation in the study was voluntary, and respondents were assured of confidentiality.
+Once the instruments were finalized, the validated questionnaires were distributed to the respondents Participation in the study was voluntary, and respondents were assured of confidentiality.
 The completed questionnaires were personally collected by the researcher.
-The gathered data were then submitted to a statistician for tallying, tabulation, statistical analysis, and interpretation consistent with the aims of the study.
+The gathered data were then analysed, and interpreted consistent with the aims of the study.

 2.5 Data Analysis